 URL to QR Code: Convert Any Link to a Scannable QR Code (Free)

-Turn any website URL, YouTube link, Instagram profile, Google Form, or any web address into a scannable QR code — free, in 5 seconds.
-Download as PNG or SVG.
+Turn any website URL, YouTube link, Instagram profile, Google Form, or deep link into a scannable QR code — entirely for free, in under 5 seconds.
+Learn how to optimize your links for maximum scannability and tracking.

 What Does “URL to QR Code” Mean?

-Converting a URL to a QR code means encoding a web address into a scannable image.
-When someone scans this image with their phone camera, it automatically opens the website — no typing, no searching, no friction.
+Converting a URL to a QR code means encoding a specific web address string into a machine-readable optical image.
+When someone points their smartphone camera at this image, the camera decodes the optical pattern back into the text string, recognizes it as a web address, and automatically opens it in the default browser — requiring zero typing, searching, or friction from the user.

-- Select the URL tab (it's the default tab)
+- Select the URL tab (it is selected by default).

-- Paste your URL — the full web address including
+- Paste your exact URL — ensure you include the full protocol prefix (

-https:// - Click Generate — your QR code appears instantly
+https://). - Click Generate — your custom QR code will process instantly.

 What Types of URLs Can You Convert?